suresh-rajendrann/fsds_assignments/README.md

 # fsds_assignments
-This is repository is used for Full Stack Data Science related practices & assignments
+This is repository is used for my Full Stack Data Science related practices & assignments